psconlon/hello-world/README.md

 # hello-world
-another repository for learning
-My bite is worse than my bark, but I'm vegetarian so you don't have to worry.
+My bite is worse than my bark, but I'm vegetarian so you don't have nothing to worry about.